GTKriek/ProjectGTK/README.md

 # ProjectGTK
-repository for suplementary material and code
+repository for supplementary material and code